SecretSurfSpot/anagram_finder/README.md

 - `app = App.new`
 - `app.run`

-You will then we asked to enter the word you want to check - Enter the word, as below.
+You will then be asked to enter the word you want to check - Enter the word, as below.
 - `LISTEN`

-You will then we asked to enter the path and name of the file that contains the list of words - Enter the path and filename, as below.
+You will then be asked to enter the path and name of the file that contains the list of words - Enter the path and filename, as below.
 - `./assets/list.txt`

 To check another word, enter: